kailash-manasarovar/statement/docs/timeline/2025/january.md

 ### Paul's lies about the Royal Family, and other things

-- Paul tells me a lot of stories, most of them lies I expect, I hope.
+- Paul tells me a lot of stories, most of them lies I expect.
 - He mentioned repeatedly that he had met both Charles and Diana because his grandfather had been the chief librarian at the Times and they came in when he was there and they knew his grandfather by name.
-- He told another story about Diana bumping into him in Camden High Street somewhere when she was being hounded by paparazzi and he had caught her as she fell backwards, and she remembered him by name.
+- He told another story about Diana bumping into him in Camden High Street somewhere when she was being hounded by paparazzi and ***he had caught her as she fell backwards***, and she had remembered him by name.
 - *Oh Paul*, Paul said she had said!
+- Paul told this story to my dad.
 - Paul told a great deal of porkies while we were together.
 - Some were really nasty stories about people I knew, and you could tell he was trying to "get them back" for something.
 - The story he told about Niall Higgins dressed in stockings and suspenders was a bit upsetting.
 - The stories he told about his grandfather, mostly, I really wanted to be true.
 - He told those again and again, especially to my dad for some reason.
-- He liked to tell the story about how his grandfather paid for prostitutes to come round to their house in Clovely Road and his mum would be angry.
+- He liked to tell the story about how his grandfather paid for prostitutes to come round to their house in Clovely Road and how his mum would be angry.
 - He thought it was OK for his grandfather to do that and that his mum had been out of order!
 - I started wondering if this really was the same person I had known all those years ago.. or was I simply zombified about men like everyone else due to sexual trauma at the time.